BioDeep/metabolomics-report-standards/README.md

 ![](./plots/177.0393@136_M177T136_Ascorbate.png)

-> Only the molecule fragment its intensity value greater than 30%, then its mz ratio will be display on the barplot.
+> Only the molecule fragment its intensity value greater than 30%, then its mz ratio will be display on this barplot.